 At present, the museum is working on a large, interdisciplinary project in which drama pedagogic programs and action-oriented programs will be combined in a completely new way.
 The tried and tested offer, which spans from father-child-experience days to roasting hazelnuts, will of course be kept intact.

 Directly behind the museum is the largest protected nature area in the country, Nordrhein-Westfalen, which will be expanded heavily in the coming years.
-This chance forwill result in the idea that the Oerlinghausen will be able to escort history in a critical fashion for another 75 years.
+This chance for tourism will result in the idea that the archaeological open-air museum Oerlinghausen will be able to escort history in a critical fashion for another 75 years.